dart-lang/site-www/src/null-safety/unsound-null-safety.md

 [language versions]: /guides/language/evolution#language-versioning

-This page describes the differences between sound and unsound null safety, to help you decide whether to migrate before all your dependencies support null safety.
+This page describes the differences between sound and unsound null safety, with the goal of helping you decide when to migrate to null safety.
-After the conceptual discussion are instructions for migrating incrementally, followed by details on analyzing, testing, and running mixed-version programs.
+After the conceptual discussion are instructions for migrating incrementally, followed by details on testing and running mixed-version programs.

 {{ site.alert.note }}
-  We recommend that, if possible, you wait for dependencies to migrate before you migrate your app.
+  We recommend that, if possible, you wait for dependencies to migrate before you migrate your package.
   For details, see the [migration guide][].
 {{ site.alert.end }}